SciTools/iris/docs/iris/src/developers_guide/pulls.rst

   changed and why.
 This should include:

  * the aim of the change - the problem addressed, a link to the issue;
- * how the change has been delivered.
+ * how the change has been delivered;
+ * a "What's New" entry, submitted as part of the pull request.
+See `Contributing a "What's New" entry`_.

 * Do new files pass PEP8?